The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Approximation of by the cut-off trees

-\proof Take $\lambda<-1$ such that $\delta |\lambda|^{-4/3}<s$ holds (with $\delta$ from Lemma~\ref{l.AnnBarrier}) and the diameter bound of Lemma~\ref{l.ocean}~(i) applies.
+\proof Take $\lambda<-1$ such that $2 |\lambda|^{-4/3}<s$ holds and the diameter bound of Lemma~\ref{l.ocean}~(i) applies.
 By Lemma~\ref{l.UniformBarrier}, with probability at least $1-\alpha/2$, every point of $\Tor_M$ has in its $s$-neighborhood a ring of $\lambda$-clusters of diameter at least $r(\lambda,\alpha)$ each (possibly a single cluster, but still of diameter in $\Tor_M$ less than $s$).
 Now, if we take $\eps>0$ small and $\lambda'>0$ large, then Lemma~\ref{l.ocean}~(ii) says that with probability at least $1-\alpha/2$ all $\lambda$-clusters of diameter at least $r(\lambda,\alpha)$ get connected in the enhanced network $\EnNet^{\vl,\eps}_\eta$.
 Therefore, with probability altogether at least $1-\alpha$, there is a component of the graph of Definition~\ref{d.MSF} that has distance at most $s$ from any point of $\Tor_M$, while all other components have diameter at most $r(\lambda,\alpha)\leq s$.
 The spanning trees of these components inherit these properties, hence we are done.

-Now that we have finally defined the trees $\MST^{\vl,\eps}_\eta$ and $\MST^{\vl,\eps}_\infty$, we can immediately see, using Proposition~\ref{p.ENetconv}, that they are close to each other in the space of essential spanning forests, introduced in Definition~\ref{d.ESF}:
+So, we have finally defined the trees $\MST^{\vl,\eps}_\eta$ and $\MST^{\vl,\eps}_\infty$.
+Naturally, they are also immersed spanning trees in the sense of Definition~\ref{d.ESF}.
+Now, using Proposition~\ref{p.ENetconv}, we can easily show that they are close to each other in the space of essential spanning forests, introduced in that definition:

 \bc For any $M>0$ and $s,\alpha>0$, if $\lambda<-1$ is very negative, $\eps>0$ is small, and $\lambda'>1$ is large enough, then, in the coupling of Proposition~\ref{p.ENetconv}~(ii) between $(\omega^\lambda_\eta,\PPP^\eps_\vl)$ and $(\omega^\lambda_\infty,\PPP^\eps_\vl)$, we have